opengsn/docs/relay-server/tutorial.md

    The `ready` setting should be `false`, because it isn't registered with the relay hub yet.

-You can also check the activity of the relay when you are on the vm.
+You can also check the activity of the relayer when you are on the vm.
 Get the id of the "jsrelay" container.
 ```bash
 docker ps
 ```